nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 The decommissioning job outputs a log with all the detailed operation reverting to previous state (i.e., deleting or recovering original data):

 ![design-deployment-decommissioning](../images/screenshots/design-deployment-decommissioning.png)

+### Design Deployment Import

+Design Builder helps in greenfield use cases (i.e., creating a new data from a design) and in brownfield ones too (i.e., importing existing data that are are related to a new deployment).
+In the "deployment" mode, a Design Deployment tracks all the objects and attributes that are "owned" by it.
+With the import functionality, orphan objects and attributes will be incorporated to a new Design Deployment as if they have been set by it.

+The import logic works like this:

+1. If the object that we reference doens't exist, normal design creation logic applies.

+2. If an object that we want to "create" already exists 2.1.
+If it's not owned by another design deployment, we get "full_control" of it.
+   2.2.
+If it has already an owner, we don't claim ownership of the object, but we still may claim some attributes.
+   2.3 In both cases, the attributes that this design is trying to update are claimed.
+These attributes can't be claimed by any other design.
+If so, the import fails pointing to the conflict dependency.

+3. The imported changes (attributes) show the same old and new value because we can't infer which was the previous value (in most cases, it would be `null` but we can't be sure).